nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 #### 4.1.1.
-Updating the number of drinks sold : `s-update`
+Updating the number of drinks sold : `s-update` <a name="s-update"></a>
 Updates the number of drinks sold for each drink type as given in the user input.
-The previous records will be overwritten.
+The previous records for those drinks will be overwritten.

 Format: `s-update DRINK [MORE_DRINKS]`
 * where `DRINK` is formatted as `A/NUM`